katdeane/Dynamic_CSD/README.md

 			* We are beginning true collaborative code and will absolutely need to be considering readability and clarity for other users
 ***

-Andrew:

-To get the DATA folder with the already included that will run through PermutationTestCSD, unpack the zip and copy the folders into the Dynamic_CSD_Analysis main folder.